rsowell/cs-457-agile-iterations/docs/4-Iteration-1--Spec-and-Deliverables-92a2.md

 **TASK 1.1**: Refactoring Legacy Code

 * There is currently an issue with the way the `civic_api_to_representative_params` method in the `Representative` model is implemented.
- * Explore the code further to understand the functionality surrounding the method, and build and understanding as to what the error may be. **HINT:** What happens if the method is called for a given representative who _already exists_ in the database?
+ * Explore the code further to understand the functionality surrounding the method, and build an understanding as to what the error may be. **HINT:** What happens if the method is called for a given representative who _already exists_ in the database?
  * Write a characterization test to encapsulate your understanding, and modify the code to allow the test to pass.
 (Remember Red->Green->Refactor; your test should fail before you implement a fix).
  * Consider what unique ids are returned from the API that will help us with avoiding duplicate data?